B-brane transport in anomalous (2,2) models and localization

 as $\varepsilon\to 0$, where the contour is a slight deformation of~$\RR$ that goes above both poles.
 We will not need the $\varepsilon^0$ term but a quick calculation shows that it is given by a principal value prescription $\lim_{\varepsilon\to 0}\int_{\abs{x}>\varepsilon} (f(x)-f(0)) dx/x^2$.
 Observe also that the singular term can be computed directly as $f(0) = \res_{x\to 0} \bigl( x \lim_{\varepsilon\to 0} (\text{integrand}) \bigr)$, without explicitly decomposing the integrand into two singular factors $(x\pm i\varepsilon)^2$ and a holomorphic function~$f$.

-Coming back to our $U(1)$ model with charges $1$, $-n$, $1$, we discuss five instructive cases in the resolved phase: \begin{itemize} \item the image $\cO(q)$ of a Wilson line, \item the structure sheaf $\cO_{E_1}$ of the exceptional divisor, \item other branes with compact support~$E_1$, \item noncompact branes with the same brane factor but different regularized partition functions, \item noncompact branes that only respect part of the Higgs branch isometry but can still be regularized. \end{itemize}
+Coming back to our $U(1)$ model with charges $1$, $-n$, $1$, we discuss five instructive cases in the resolved phase.

-As our first example of brane we specialize~\eqref{welldefinedrank1ZD2B} to a Wilson line of charge~$q$, whose brane factor is~$e^{2\pi q\hat{\sigma}}$.
+\paragraph{The image $\cO(q)$ of a Wilson line.} As our first example of brane we specialize~\eqref{welldefinedrank1ZD2B} to a Wilson line of charge~$q$, whose brane factor is~$e^{2\pi q\hat{\sigma}}$.
 Like in~\eqref{generalgroundspinching} we can shift the contour through the pole at $i\hat{\sigma}=0$ and the remaining integral is smooth as $R_j\to 0$, so the only singular contribution as $R_0,R_2\to 0$ is the residue

 This quadratic divergence is not an artifact of how we regularized.
 Up to a factor it is the $U(1)^2$ equivariant volume of an orbifold of~$\CC^2$, the $\ZZ_n$ orbifold group being responsible for the $1/n$ factor.
 More precisely, the divergent terms are ($1/n$ times) the partition function of a pair of free chiral multiplets of R-charges $R_0$ and~$R_2$, which parametrize the two non-compact directions in the support of the brane.
 None of the divergent terms depends on the charge~$q$.